hunterbridges/hunterbridges.github.com/_posts/2013-01-06-on-our-unfortunate-age-of-irony.md

 by Christy Wampole of the New York Times.
 It exhibited a more targeted idea: the internet has enabled members of Generation Y to become comfortable expressing themselves through irony.
 The tentpole of this ironic culture is, of course, **the hipster**.
-She acknowledges the same nostalgic infatuation among the guilty as Andersen.
+Wampole acknowledges the same nostalgic infatuation among the guilty as Andersen.
 In her conclusion, Wampole makes a plea for Gen-Y’ers to repair our inviable culture, as it “equals a surrender to commercial and political entities.”
 I believe she did not properly find